 A sheet metal processor might have a barcode on the top sheet of a stack.
 If the top sheet is removed, now the next sheet needs the part number barcode.

-But all too often --- in libraries and in warehouses alike --- they don't realize that consumer grade devices are not designed for barcode labeling or for use in rugged environments.
+But all too often ---in warehouses and manufacturing plants alike --- they don't realize that consumer grade devices are not designed for barcode labeling or for use in rugged environments.

 As a result, oftentimes workers in these scenarios are not given the right equipment.
 But it's easy to purchase a solution once you know exactly what you need.